Daniel-Liu-c0deb0t/Java-Machine-Learning/README.md

 ron to happen next. first, she tried to look down and make out what she was considering in her feet, for it flashed across her mind that she ought to have wondered at the sides it poct poud there she fell past it
 ```
-There are a few misspelled words here and there, but it is pretty cool nonetheless.
+There are a lot of misspelled words, but it is pretty cool nonetheless.

 Finally, here is the output of running the network on the entire Act I Scene I of Romeo and Juliet:
 ```